Triplon-mediated pairing and the superconducting gap structure in bilayer nickelates

-{\it The model: spin-dimers, triplons, and conduction bands}.---In bilayer nickelates, the nominal valence of Ni is close to Ni$^{2.5+}$, corresponding to an average $d^{7.5}$ configuration.
-Consequently, the $e_g$ manifold contains about 1.5 electrons per Ni.
-The tetragonal crystal field lifts the $e_g$ degeneracy, splitting the levels into a lower $d_{3z^2\!-\!r^2}$ orbital and a higher $d_{x^2\!-\!y^2}$ orbital.
-With sufficiently large orbital splitting of the order of $1$~eV, as realized, e.g., in the $ab$-plane compressed superconducting thin films~\cite{Bha25,Yi25}, one electron per Ni predominantly occupies the $d_{3z^2\!-\!r^2}$ orbital, giving rise to a localized spin-$\tfrac{1}{2}$ moment.
-The remaining $\sim0.5$ electron contributes to itinerant carriers forming wide conduction bands of $d_{x^2\!-\!y^2}$ symmetry.
+{\it The model: spin singlets, triplons, and conduction bands}.---In bilayer nickelates, the nominal valence of Ni is close to Ni$^{2.5+}$, corresponding to an average $d^{7.5}$ configuration.
+The partially filled $e_g$ orbital doublet contains $\sim 1.5$ electrons per Ni.
+The tetragonal crystal field splits the doublet into a lower $d_{3z^2\!-\!r^2}$ and a higher $d_{x^2\!-\!y^2}$ orbital levels.
+For a sufficiently large splitting, of order $1$~eV, as realized, e.g., in $ab$-plane compressed superconducting films~\cite{Bha25,Yi25}, one electron per Ni predominantly occupies the $d_{3z^2\!-\!r^2}$ orbital, giving rise to a localized spin-$\tfrac{1}{2}$ moment, while the remaining electrons form the broad conduction bands of $d_{x^2\!-\!y^2}$ symmetry.